Satisfactory Academic Progress Requirements for Financial Aid Eligibility

 After review of the appeal, supporting or third-party documentation may be requested by the appeal committee.

-Students who have an appeal granted will be granted a semester of financial aid probation status and placed on an academic plan.
+Students who have an appeal approved will be placed on probation status, will be granted a semester of financial aid, and placed on an academic plan.
+Students must meet the academic plan conditions outlined below to continue receiving financial aid in future semesters.

 Regaining Financial Aid Eligibility